EleutherAI/gpt-neox/configs/neox_arguments.md

     Default = None

     Adds a `--comment` to the DeepSpeed launch command.
 In DeeperSpeed this is passed on to the SlurmLauncher as well.
+Sometimes necessary for cluster rules, or so I've heard.

+- **account**: str

+    Default = None

-Sometime necessary for cluster rules, or so I've heard.
+    Adds a `--account` to the DeepSpeed launch command.
+In DeeperSpeed this is passed on to the SlurmLauncher as well.
+Sometimes necessary for cluster rules, or so I've heard.